 Deborah is included in Judges because of her status as a Deliverer, not because of her position of spiritual/civil authority.
-This makes it entirely possible (and I would argue, quite probable) that there were many other female magistrates in the civil leadership realm.
+This makes it entirely possible (and I would argue, quite probable) that there were other female magistrates (wise women) in the civil leadership realm.

 After all, Judges only tells us the stories of 6 major judges (12 if you count the ones only briefly mentioned), over a long span of Israel’s history.
 It would be ridiculous to conclude they were the ONLY leaders, of any kind, that Israel had during that time.
 There would have been hundreds or thousands of others in civil leadership who didn’t reach the status of “Deliverer,” and this probably included many other “Wise Women” or “Mothers in Israel” who were revered for their knowledge of Torah and sought out to settle legal disputes.
 Women very similar to those who show up later in Tekoah and Abel Beth-Macaah.

-It seems Deborah is not such an anomaly after all.
+It seems Deborah might not be such an anomaly after all.

 Were female leaders in the minority in ancient Israel?
 Certainly!
 But then again, female CEO’s are in the minority today.
 Is that because our culture views female CEO’s as morally wrong or “against God’s biblical pattern”?
 Definitely not.